Ultras: India

-The Ultras scene in India was introduced by East Bengal Ultras, the Ultras group of East Bengal F.C. in 2013 and since then it grew slowly as Ultras groups of various clubs started to form and display of "Tifo's" and "Pyro" shows became very much a part of the Ultras scene in Indian football.
+The ultras scene in India was introduced by East Bengal Ultras, the ultras group of East Bengal FC, in 2013, and since then it grew slowly, as ultras groups of various clubs started to form and display of "Tifo's" and "Pyro" shows became very much a part of the ultras scene in Indian football.

-One of the most supported club in Asia, Kerala Blasters FC has their supporters group called Manjappada (Yellow Army).
-They were founded in May 2014 and became ultras in 2018.
-During their home matches at Jawaharlal Nehru Stadium (Kochi) the group commits to cover the stadium in as much as yellow colours, which is the primary colour of the club.

-Highlander Brigade, the biggest supporters' club of Northeast United FC is also growing in numbers.
-With intimidating large sized tifos and non-stop chanting, they've made their presence felt in the stands.
-Formed in 2017, they are quickly developing the Ultras scene in the Northeastern part of the country.
-During home games at the Indira Gandhi Athletic Stadium in Guwahati, their typical routine begins with a march to the stadium, followed by the display of tifos and banners before the start of the game and then 90 mins of intense chanting with megaphones and drums while waving flags of red, black and white.

-Blue Pilgrims is an organised group of football fans who support the India national football men's team, women's team, and all the other age–group national teams at every home and away game formed by a group of football fans of several club fan bases of football clubs from India.
+Blue Pilgrims is an organised group of football fans who support the India national football men's team, women's team, and all the other age – group national teams at every home and away game, formed by a group of football fans of several club fan bases of football clubs from India.
 Founded in 2017 before the commencement of the 2017 FIFA U-17 World Cup, which was held in India, the group based their name on the nickname of the national team, the "Blue Tigers".
-They consider travelling with the national teams to wherever the teams play as their pilgrimage.
+They consider travelling with the national teams, to wherever the teams play, as their pilgrimage.
 They often display flags, banners, and tifos in support of the national team.

+Iran

+Persepolis ultras of this association were registered by the club's fans association in 2014, and the place of these fans was registered at the 36th position Their place is in Azadi Stadium.
+Persepolis ultras are nicknamed the Red Army in Asia.
+They have a close competition with their long-time rival, Esteghlal, and they support their team with doza bombs and fabric designs.